Mary FitzRoy, Duchess of Richmond and Somerset: Childhood

-Mary was born in 1519, being the third of five children of Thomas Howard, then Earl of Surrey, and his wife Lady Elizabeth Stafford.
+Mary was born in 1519, the third of five children of Thomas Howard, then Earl of Surrey, and his wife Lady Elizabeth Stafford.
 Her paternal grandparents were Thomas Howard, 2nd Duke of Norfolk and Lady Elizabeth Tilney, and her maternal grandparents were Edward Stafford, 3rd Duke of Buckingham and Lady Eleanor Percy.
 Her older siblings were Henry born 1517 and Katherine born 1518, and her younger siblings were Thomas born 1520 and Muriel, born in 1521.
 At the time of her birth, her father was the third-highest-ranking and most powerful nobleman in England.
-Her grandfathers, Thomas Howard, 2nd Duke of Norfolk and Edward Stafford, 3rd Duke of Buckingham were the most powerful peers in the Kingdom.
-After Buckingham's execution for treason in 1521, her grandfather was one of only two dukes in the Kingdom, (the other being Charles Brandon, 1st Duke of Suffolk).
-When her paternal grandfather died in May 1524, Mary's father became the new Duke of Norfolk.
+Her grandfathers, Thomas Howard, 2nd Duke of Norfolk, and Edward Stafford, 3rd Duke of Buckingham, were the most powerful peers in the Kingdom.
+After Buckingham's execution for treason in 1521, her other grandfather was one of only two dukes in the kingdom (the other was Charles Brandon, 1st Duke of Suffolk).
+When her paternal grandfather died in May 1524, Mary's father became the new duke of Norfolk.
 This changed in 1525, when Henry VIII elevated Henry FitzRoy, his six-year-old illegitimate son by Elizabeth Blount, to the Dukedom of Richmond and Somerset.
-When in 1529 Cardinal Wolsey, who was charged with FitzRoy's care, fell from grace the mantle passed to Thomas Howard.
+When in 1529 Cardinal Thomas Wolsey, who was charged with FitzRoy's care, fell from grace, the mantle passed to Thomas Howard.
 At the same time the idea arose, allegedly from either the King or Anne Boleyn, that FitzRoy should marry Norfolk's daughter.

+Marriage

-Four years later, in November 1533, negotiations were completed and Mary, now aged thirteen or fourteen, and FitzRoy, himself just fourteen, were married.
+In November 1533, negotiations were completed and Mary, now aged thirteen or fourteen, and FitzRoy, himself just fourteen, were married.
 Through her father, she was first cousin to both Anne Boleyn and Katherine Howard, as well as second cousin to Jane Seymour.